tytydraco/yessleep/out/If_you_ever_feel_a_strange_chill_in_the_air_then_let_her_be_She_struggles_to_speak.md

 She gasped as I looked at her, she had never done that before either, and I saw genuine fear in her face then as the Burglar got through the breach.
 She faded way, her expression frozen like that.
 It was too late to run back inside, or hide.

 The Burglar looked at me, his mouth and eyes were all that weren’t covered in that block cloth.
-He grinned and sprinted towards with unnatural speed, his saw vanished and was replaced a pocketknife, less dangerous, but it would still hurt.
+He grinned and sprinted towards me with unnatural speed, his saw vanished and was replaced by a pocketknife, less dangerous, but it would still hurt.
 I had to hold my ground.

 “Stop.”, I commanded with as much authority as I could, and did not move from where I stood.
 He did stop, but that smile did not vanish from his face.